PoorneshORG/gitleaks-fork/README.md

 ## Configuration

-Gitleaks offers a configuration format you can follow to write your own secret detection rules:
+Gitleaks offers a configuration format you can follow to write your own secret detection rules :

 ```toml
 # Title for the gitleaks configuration file.